bondy-io/bondy_docs/docs/reference/api_gateway/specification.md

       description: A tutorial that demonstrates a simple marketplace with Python microservices and a VueJS Web App.
 ---
 # HTTP API Gateway Specification
-An API Gateway specification is a document that tells Bondy how to route incoming HTTP requests to your WAMP APIs or to external HTTP APIs.
+An API Gateway specification is a document that tells Bondy how to route incoming HTTP requests to your WAMP APIs or to external HTTP/REST APIs.

 ## Overview
-An API Gateway Specification document, a JSON data structure that _declaratively_ defines an HTTP API and how Bondy should handle each HTTP Request e.g. by converting it into a WAMP operation or forwarding it to an upstream (external) HTTP API.
+An API Gateway Specification document is a JSON data structure that _declaratively_ defines an HTTP/REST API and how Bondy should handle each HTTP Request e.g. by converting it into a WAMP operation or forwarding it to an upstream (external) HTTP/REST API.
 This includes capabilities for data transformation.

-::: definition A declarative Finite State Machine (FSM) In effect, an API Gateway Specification is a declarative definition of an API Gateway Finite State Machine that exposes an HTTP (REST) API and converts its nouns and verbs to either WAMP or HTTP [actions](#action-object).
+::: definition A declarative Finite State Machine (FSM) In effect, an API Gateway Specification is a declarative definition of an API Gateway Finite State Machine that exposes an HTTP/REST API and converts its nouns and verbs to either WAMP or HTTP [actions](#action-object).
 :::

-With this approach you can create a whole REST HTTP API from scratch without any coding.
+With this approach you can create a whole HTTP/REST API from scratch without any coding.

 The API Gateway Specification document has a structure represented by the following object tree: